 We have created this non-profit organisation for a single purpose - to do everything that can be done to protect the future for us all.
 Our insights, expertise and advice will keep members ahead of the curve on upcoming developments, helping them stay fully informed.

 Classic vehicles bring untold pleasure to millions of drivers and supporters but the freedom to carry on enjoying this popular pastime is in jeopardy.

 Misunderstandings about their impact on the environment, confusion about rules after Brexit and other issues mean this is a time for urgent action.
-With the average value of a classic car at around £5,400, this is not just a hobby for the well-heeled - this is a key part of our heritage that is enjoyed by people of all ages and from all walks of life.
+This is not just a hobby for the well-heeled - this is a key part of our heritage that is enjoyed by people of all ages and from all walks of life.

 In The News

 The Daily Telegraph

 The classic and historic vehicle world is facing unprecedented threats and it needs a strong voice to help protect it.
 We're rising to this global challenge and we are asking for your support to help us succeed.

 Whether you are a part of the industry, a classic car owner or an enthusiast who enjoys the world of vintage vehicles, you can all help.
 Our aim is to protect jobs, promote the world-leading British industry that supports them, and preserve our freedom to enjoy vehicles that invariably bring a smile to countless faces.